Adjectives in French

 - l’énergie nucléairenuclear energy

-- you would not say très présidentielle, très scolaire, très nucléaire
+- you can’t say très présidentielle, très scolaire, très nucléaire

 - une marque françaisea French brand

-- “une marque très française” means the brand strongly incorporates French cultural codes or stereotypes
+- “une marque très française” is possible – here the adjective is qualifying, meaning the brand strongly reflects French culture

 - une équipe françaisea French team